 Recently on the Best Business Builders Blog we discussed how understanding the LinkedIn algorithm tells us what to do with our LinkedIn profiles to maximize the chances of us being found.
-It was part of a full-day event, and was one of several talks about LinkedIn artificial intelligence.
+It was part of a full-day article writing blog blitz, and was one of several conte pieces about LinkedIn artificial intelligence.

-What was surprising was how many of the other LinkedIn talks didn’t use insights gleaned from how LinkedIn’s AI functions.
+What was surprising was how many of the other LinkedIn articles out there don’t use insights gleaned from how LinkedIn’s AI functions.
 The company (owned by Microsoft) has not been shy about how their new technology system works; their engineers have been on podcasts and livestreams, their engineering blogs talk about their work in machine learning, and their patents, both pending and granted, are full of juicy technical details that tell us clearly how their systems make decisions.

 Big Tech Explaining Their Technology

-This isn’t only true of LinkedIn, either.
+This new tech transparency isn’t only true of LinkedIn or Microsoft either.
 Facebook, Google, and many other tech companies publish academic papers, research, patents, and other documentation that states clearly how their systems work; for some things, there’s definitely more of a broad-strokes outline than nitty-gritty technical details, but overall, these companies do a decent job of explaining how their technology works.
 This is why it’s so vital to understand how these systems work, how the algorithms and models work, so that we tune our efforts to work with them, not against them.

 It’s important that big tech explains its new technology to the masses, because when people don’t understand then things get ugly.
 Imagine not knowing how a microwave oven worked.
 You’d just randomly throw foods in it, pick random times, and hope that it worked for the best.
 Over time you might learn what did and didn’t work from anecdotal evidence (“hey, it was a real bad idea to put the leftovers in a foil container in there”), but if you don’t know the guiding principles of microwave energy, you’d still be flummoxed every time you ran across a new situation.